JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 ## Wrap up

 Overall napi is very useable and with my limited use of cross language FFI tools, it has had the nicest user experience.
-While it has limitations/some issues overall nothing major is in your way from exposing very useable and performant code.
+While it has limitations/some issues overall nothing major is in your way from exposing very useable and performant code if you put in a little extra work.